bribes/wordle-hacks/README.md

 ```

 # WARNING!
 All the scripts below here will stay even when you refresh
-The only way to remove any trace of manipulating the code you have to reset all your stats, so be warned.
+The only way to remove any trace of manipulating the code is to reset all your stats, so be warned.

 ## Resetting Stats